perak/kitchen-site/files/getting_started.md

 ### Markdown component

-The easiest way to add formated content into pages is to write text with [markdown](http://daringfireball.net/projects/markdown/), save it into separate a file and then insert thee component of type `"markdown"` into your page.
+The easiest way to add formated content into pages is to write text with <a href="http://daringfireball.net/projects/markdown/" target="_blank">markdown</a>, save it into separate a file and then insert thee component of type `"markdown"` into your page.

 A page object with the `markdown` component should look like this: